bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 This part of the response addresses three major points:

  1. Concerns about limited generality (Reviews A and C).
- 2. Incorrect statements in Review A.
+ 2. Several incorrect statements in Review A.
  3. Concern that the rational programmer obfuscates a simple method (Review A).

 ### 1. Concerns about limited generality (Reviews A and C)